Do you want to achieve your weight loss goals faster?

 So for the second week Barb adjusts her action plan and eats dinner at 6:30.
 But she realizes that by the time she is done eating dinner and cleaning up after, that it is getting close to dark.

 After doing her self reflection worksheet, she concludes that the 6:30 dinner is working well but that she needs to make her workout earlier.

 So for the third and fourth weeks she switches her workouts to before work, and keeps dinner at 6:30 which seems to work much better for her!

 See how many times Barbara tweaked her action plan?
-She used the Weekly Self Reflection Worksheet to figure out the problem and then was able to adjust her strategy quickly to settle on a routine that worked well for her.
+She used self reflection to figure out the problem and then was able to adjust her strategy quickly to settle on a routine that worked well for her.